BaharehAm/Cryptocurrency-Price-Movement-Forecasting/README.md

-# Cryptocurrency market trend Forecasting using Deep Learning
+# Cryptocurrency price movement prediction using Deep Learning

 This repository contains data and python source codes for the paper "Cryptocurrency price movement prediction by integrating wavelets with hybrid deep learning systems: Evidence from a large data set and the effect of the Coronavirus disease pandemic".